fanhubgt/AutonomousAgent/README.md

 # AutonomousAgent
+Autonomous vehicles employ a variety of AI agents, each with specific functions.
+This includes navigational systems making route decisions, predictive maintenance agents ensuring vehicle health, and AI-driven safety systems responding to dynamic road conditions.

 This is a simulation of an autopilot vehicle roaming in a contour confined space made in a visual form.